×

 The circumstances surrounding your policy cancellation will determine whether or not you are eligible for a car insurance refund.
 If you need to cancel your policy before the end of the term, most providers will refund you a portion of your outstanding balance.

-Did you cancel your car insurance amid your term?
-Or worse, did your car insurance company cancel your car insurance?
+Did you cancel your car insurance during your term?
+Or worse, did your car insurance company cancel your insurance?
 Don’t worry.
 You will get a car insurance refund.
 However, the amount you can get back depends on various factors.
 These include whether you or your insurer chose to terminate the policy, how much time you have remaining on your policy, and your insurer’s refund policies.

 If you cancel your policy in the middle of a term, you are eligible for a car insurance refund.
 In most cases, you’ll be able to get most or all of your unused premium back.
 Car insurance companies’ standards, as well as state law, determine whether you must pay a cancellation charge.
 Contact your insurance company to know if you are eligible for a car insurance refund.
 Some insurance companies don’t charge cancellation fees.

 There’s one other thing to keep in mind.
 While a car insurance company may not technically charge you a cancellation fee, it may choose to “short rate” your policy.
-That means it must establish your rates and send you new papers, among other things.
+That means it must establish your rates and send your new papers, among other things.
 If your car insurance company short rates your policy, it means the first half of your insurance term is more expensive due to set-up fees.
 As a result, you may only receive a part of the original amount you paid back.

 Although not legal in every jurisdiction, this can have the same impact as a cancellation fee.